Reading at Home

 Reading will really help to keep our brains active, engaged and learning while our school is temporarily closed.
 At Harris Academy Peckham, all year 7-9 students have been using an online program Bedrock Vocabulary Learning to develop your vocabulary acquisition.

 To make required progress you must complete at least two lessons a week, which run for 20 minutes each.
-If you have lost these details, you can ask your parent or career to email Ms Alexander (firstname.lastname@example.org).
-In the email please make clear the name of your English teacher so she can find your details.
+If you have lost these details, you can ask your parent or career to email your English teacher or your librarian Ms Kohnen-Zuelzer (email@example.com).

 Remember you can download Bedrock onto your phones and ipads too!
 Your tutor will track your activity and reward you with Faculty Points for every green progress made each week.